MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/cloud-discovery-custom-apps.md

 ---
-title: Add custom apps to Cloud Discovery in Defender for Cloud Apps
+title: Add custom apps to Cloud Discovery
 description: This topic provides information about how to add custom apps to Cloud Discovery in Defender for Cloud Apps to monitor Shadow IT. ms.date: 12/21/2022 ms.topic: how-to